Knowledge Level: Intermediate

 Before heading out

-Make sure you’ve had a or, if riding later in the day, have had a suitable to fuel your ride.
+Make sure you’ve had a decent breakfast or, if riding later in the day, have had a suitable snack or meal to fuel your ride.
 If your blood sugar drops, you’ll feel the cold more and won’t have the energy to up your pace to warm-up.
 This is why good fuelling is also very important when riding in the winter.

 Put your shoes, socks and gloves near a radiator to warm them up.
 The warming boost will only last a few minutes but can really help getting you out of the door.